microsoft/mu_tiano_platforms/RepoDetails.md

       Commit:         [{{mu_tiano_platforms.commit}}]({{mu_tiano_platforms.commitlink}})
       Commit Date:    {{mu_tiano_platforms.date}}

-This is a Project Mu **"Platform"** repository.
-It contains the edk2 OvmfPkg which supports IA32/X64 virtual firmware for QEMU.
-It also contains a Project Mu QEMU Q35 variant that is customized to enable many of the features of Project Mu.
+Mu Tiano Platform is a public repository of Project Mu based firmware for the QEMU processor emulator.
+It contains a QemuQ35Pkg that is customized to enable many of the features of Project Mu.
+It also contains the original upstream OvmfPkg from edk2 which supports IA32/X64 virtual firmware for QEMU.

-The idea behind this repository is to provide a free, open source, sample reference platform for enabling Project Mu features.
+This repository is to provide a readily available, free, and feature rich platform to use as an example for feature enablement and validation, demonstrating how a single firmware codebase can be shared across multiple products and architectures, promoting serviceable, maintainable, up-to-date and secure firmware.
 Eventually there may be numerous feature branches that demonstrate how to enable advanced capabilities.
 By providing an end-to-end example, these features can be easily tested and evaluated before being integrated into other platforms.

 ## Upstream Alignment